AdiSuresh/sliding_panel_kit/README.md

 - Overscroll smoothly expands or collapses the panel, similar to Google Maps or Apple Music.

 **Snap-point system**
+- Supports option to configure curve-based and spring-based snapping.
 - Automatically snaps to the nearest point when released.
-- Supports option to configure spring-based snapping.

 ## Important note